ruizdiazever/portfolio/README.md

 **As features it has:**
 - Dynamic template injection.
+- Ckeditor.
+- Mkdocs.
+- Ordering in projects.
 - Loading of projects in "Portfolio" with database through Django's administrator.

 **Ever Ruiz Diaz**, *Software Student* - [This web](http://everdev.pythonanywhere.com/)